Polynomial Identity Testing via Evaluation of Rational Functions: Alternating Algebra Representation

 \subsection{General case}

-With the formalism of alternating algebra in hand, we turn now to formalizing and generalizing the representation that we introduced in \cref{s.simplicial-repr.base-case}, henceforth the \emph{simplicial representation}.
-The parameters \(k,l\in\NN\) may be arbitrary; however, we will continue to restrict to polynomials of degree \(d=l+1\).
-As before, since \(d=l+1\), polynomials of degree \(d\) that are not multilinear are automatically outside \(\VanIdeal{\RFEkl}\), so we also restrict our attention to multilinear polynomials.
+With the notation of alternating algebra in hand, we turn now to generalizing the characterization of $\VanIdeal{\RFEkl}$ based on the representation of polynomials that we introduced in \expref{Subsection}{s.simplicial-repr.base-case}, henceforth the \emph{simplicial representation}.
+We focus on multilinear polynomials, but the parameters \(k,l\in\N\) may be arbitrary.
+For starters, we still restrict to degree $d=l+1$.
+We then generalize to multilinear polynomials of arbitrary degree and present an alternate proof to \expref{Theorem}{thm.ideal.membership}.
+We end with some thoughts about the non-multilinear case.

-Let \(\{x_1,\ldots,x_n\}\) be the set of variables, and correspond each variable \(x_i\) with a fresh vertex, labeled \(i\).
-Degree-\((l+1)\) multilinear polynomials are represented by linear combinations of \((l+1)\)-vertex simplices, and we will use simplices of other dimensions to study membership in \(\VanIdeal{\RFEkl}\).
-Together, all live in the following spaces: \begin{definition}[space of oriented simplices] For each \(t\in\NN\), we let